 Oddly enough, people really do use this option!
 Our pal in Durham (England), Paul Callaghan, writes: “Some people here use it for a variety of purposes—honestly!—e.g., confirmation that the code/machine is doing something, infinite loop detection, gauging cost of recently added code.
 Certain people can even tell what stage [the program] is in by the beep pattern.
 But the major use is for annoying others in the same office…”

-compiled with the
+linked with the

 Produce “ticky-ticky” statistics at the

-business works just like on the
+file business works just like

 (Only available when the program is compiled for